pkhuong/Napa-FFT3/README.md

 scaling the output so that its 2-norm is the same.
 There's also an annoying noise: that's an artefact of the way we cut our signal up and pretend each chunk is periodic.
 The latter problem is what the windowing support attempts to address.

-We can simply call WINDOWED-FFT, with a triangular window centered at the middle of the chunk as a quick patch.  `filter-chunks` becomes:
+Instead of filtering each chunk independently, we'll use a triangular window, and overlap the chunks so that each sample is processed exactly twice.
+The triangular window ensures that the two weights assigned to each sample adds to 1.  `windowed-fft` takes care of applying the triangular window to the input, and a scaling factor is applied so that the energy in the output is _half_ that in the input.
+The result of the thunks are then added together, with the same overlap as the input.  `filter-chunks` becomes:

     (defun filter-chunks (vector filter)
       (declare (type napa-fft:real-sample-array vector filter))
       (let* ((destination (make-array (length vector)
-                                      :element-type 'napa-fft:complex-sample))
+                                      :element-type 'napa-fft:complex-sample
+                                      :initial-element (complex 0d0)))
              (chunk-size  (length filter))
+             (half-size   (truncate chunk-size 2))
              (chunk       (make-array chunk-size
                                       :element-type 'napa-fft:complex-sample))
              (filter      (napa-fft:bit-reverse filter)))
         (declare (optimize speed))
-        (loop for i below (length vector) by chunk-size for end = (min (length vector) (+ i chunk-size)) do (fill chunk (complex 0d0))
+        (loop for i below (length vector) by half-size for end = (min (length vector) (+ i chunk-size)) do (fill chunk (complex 0d0))
                  (loop for dst upfrom 0
                        for src from i below end
                        do (setf (aref chunk dst) (complex (aref vector src)))) (let ((old-energy (energy chunk)))
-                   (napa-fft:windowed-fft chunk (truncate chunk-size 2)
+                   (napa-fft:windowed-fft chunk half-size
                                           chunk-size
                                           :window-fn 'napa-fft:triangle
                                           :dst chunk :in-order nil)